bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

   print(summary_data)  <br>

 `#Here is the summarized step data in a tibble.
 Most steps were taken on Wednesaday.`  <br>
+`#A visualization is provided in the share sub-section below.
   `#This also saved a new dataframe called "summary_data"`  <br>
   `#A  tibble: 7 × 2`  <br>
   Weekday   StepSummary  <br>